Reading and Writing Scales

 Region(s): All of UK

-The Reading and Writing Scales are two new planning tools from the Centre for Literacy in Primary Education that have been developed to provide an evidence-based framework to help teachers:
+The Reading and Writing Scales are tools developed by the Centre for Literacy in Primary Education and partner organisations to help teachers understand what progression looks like in reading and writing for children aged 3-16.
+They provide an evidence-based framework to help teachers:

 The scales provide a description of observable pupil behaviours at each of the eight designated stages, from ‘beginner’ to ‘mature, independent’ reader/writer.
 These descriptions allow teachers to position a child on the scale and to assess where there are gaps in their learning.
 Alongside the description there is also a ‘Next Steps’ planning section that outlines the provision and practice required to support each child and enable them to move forward.